-Most software projects will fall somewhere between these two extremes.
-Nevertheless, a software project of any size will require a number of people to work together if the project is to be completed successfully.
-The process usually begins with the identification of a problem to be solved, and ends with the deployment of a working software solution.
+Software development is a complex process that involves a number of distinct phases, and may employ the skills of a significant number of people over an extended period of time.
+Some software projects are relatively trivial affairs that can be completed relatively quickly by a single developer working alone; others may require months or even years of work, involve hundreds of developers and support staff, and span multiple geographical locations.
+Most software projects fall somewhere between these two extremes, but will still require a number of people to work together if the project is to be completed successfully.
+The process begins with the identification of a problem to be solved, and ends with the deployment of a working software solution.

 In these pages, we will be looking at the activities involved in software development, including defining the problem to be solved, identifying a set of system requirements, designing and implementing an appropriate software solution, deploying the system in the target environment, and carrying out system maintenance.
 Because a software project of any size will often require a significant number of people with expertise in a number of different disciplines to work together, we have included a section that deals with the basics of project management.